isomerpages/ago-corp/Resources/news-and-events/_posts/2025-09-16-post-Visit by Parliament of Finland, Audit Committee.md

 on AGO’s role and its work.
 This was followed by presentations by Deputy Director Wendy on AGO's audits of the healthcare sector and Deputy Director Peck Ee on an audit related to the education sector.</p>
-<p>The meeting ended with an interesting discussion on various issues, including
+<p>The meeting ended with an insightful discussion on various issues, including
 the types of audits performed by the two countries' SAIs.</p>
 <p></p>
 <div class="isomer-image-wrapper">